kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/web-video-player-intro.md

   * Enhanced related videos interface
   * Flexible options for related video fulfillment
   * Events for tracking conversion/retainment

-Playlists and Chapters

-Flexible HTML plugins for playlists and chapters with support for inheriting site styles
+* Playlists and Chapters: Flexible HTML plugins for playlists and chapters with support for inheriting site styles

-Improved Adaptive Streaming Support
+* Improved Adaptive Streaming Support

-Chromeless Flash HLS
-Supports HLS on desktop browsers for simplified live broadcast ad stitching workflows MPEG-DASH
+ * Chromeless Flash HLS - Supports HLS on desktop browsers for simplified live broadcast ad stitching workflows
+ * MPEG-DASH:
-Encrypted Media Extension support web delivery of DRM and content control Multi-track audio
+   * Encrypted Media Extension support web delivery of DRM and content control
+   * Multi-track audio
-More detailed analytics on quality of services metrics
+   * More detailed analytics on quality of services metrics
  Note: The browsers that are projected to support MPEG DASH: IE 11 (Windows, Xbox, phone;) Chrome (Desktop & Android), Firefox (Desktop)

-Improved Share Interface In Player or On Page
+* Improved Share Interface In Player or On Page

-Robust Configurable Share Options
+ * Robust Configurable Share Options
-Support for sharing specific time offsets iframe or Flash object embed options
+   * Support for sharing specific time offsets
+   * iframe or Flash object embed options
-Deep linking to specific URLs for each video: (example: myDomain.com/videos/{entryid}
+   * Deep linking to specific URLs for each video: (example: myDomain.com/videos/{entryid}

-Improved Accessibility: 508 and WebVTT
+* Improved Accessibility: 508 and WebVTT

-Industry leading 508 support
+* Industry leading 508 support
-508 by default – all new framework players include 508 compliant features Integrated framework for making all new plugins accessible Uses HTML for controls: offers more integrated accessible features than Flash players iOS, Android, HTML, Flash all in One
+   * 508 by default – all new framework players include 508 compliant features
+   * Integrated framework for making all new plugins accessible
+   * Uses HTML for controls: offers more integrated accessible features than Flash players
+   * iOS, Android, HTML, Flash all in One

 Maximize ROI on your distribution strategy across native apps and web views.
 Architecture for reusable plugins and configuration across platforms